hoidn/PtychoPINN/README.md

 ## Usage
 See examples and READMEs under scripts/.

 For an example of interactive (Jupyter) usage, see notebooks/nongrid_simulations.ipynb.
-You will need to provide inputs in the right .npz format.
+If you don't have inputs in the right .npz format you can simulate data.

 non_grid_CDI_example.ipynb shows interactive usage using a dataset that is provided with the repo.